The Fastest Solid State Drives in 2023

 6,300 MB/s write (1TB)

 When it arrived in 2020, the WD Black SN850 was quite possibly the fastest SSD on the market for some time.
 And to be fair it is still among the best, although several competitors have caught up with and surpassed it.
-To remedy this situation, Western Digital has now released a successor known as the WD Black SN850X.
+To remedy this situation, Western Digital released a successor known as the SN850X.
 The main difference with this updated version is that it ships with higher-density memory chips in the form of 112-layer BiCS 5 NAND.
 This has boosted random read/write performance from 1M/720K IOPS with the original SN850 to 1.2M/1.1M IOPS in the 2 TB SN850X.

 As a result, the SN850X is (again) one of the best SSDs, as evidenced in real-world benchmarks such as PC Mark 10 and 3DMark.
 It is also one of the fastest SSDs available in a 4TB capacity.